Understanding the Platform Architecture and Topology

-The architectural diagrams provided in this article show a high-level view of the underlying infrastructure and technology stack that supports the Delinea Platform.
-Additionally, you can leverage this material if you are interested in allowing access to the Delinea Platform and its related services in your firewall.
+The architectural diagrams provided in this article provide a high-level view of the underlying infrastructure and technology stack that supports the Delinea Platform.
+You can leverage this material if you are interested in network connectivity to the Delinea Platform and its related services.

-We are continuously improving and optimizing our architecture to ensure that our service is scalable, secure, and efficient.
+Please note that we are continually improving and optimizing our architecture to ensure that our service is scalable, secure, and efficient.

 Delinea Platform: High-Level Overview